d2l-ai/d2l-en/chapter_linear-networks/softmax-regression.md

 However if we cannot perfectly predict every event, then we might some times be surprised.
 Our surprise is greater when we assigned an event lower probability.
-For reasons that we will elaborate in the appendix, Claude Shannon settled on $\log(1/p(j)) = -\log p(j)$ to quantify one's *surprisal* at observing an event $j$ having assigned it a (subjective) probability $p(j)$.
+For reasons that we will elaborate in the [online appendix on mathematics](../chapter_appendix-mathematics-for-deep-learning/index.md), Claude Shannon settled on $\log(1/p(j)) = -\log p(j)$ to quantify one's *surprisal* at observing an event $j$ having assigned it a (subjective) probability $p(j)$.